Vauxhall Astra: First generation (1980–1984)

 The white 1800 GTE was the first UK car to be 'colour-coded' with body trim that matched the base colour of the car, this included wheel arch extensions, front side and rear lower skirts, mirror covers, bumpers and even the alloy wheels were painted white.
 The black, silver and red versions of the GTE also had colour-coding but had the more conventional black bumpers and silver painted alloy wheels.

-There was also a van version which was badged as the Bedford Astra – the Bedford brand at that time being used for GM's commercial vehicles in Britain and a few continental European markets.
-Unlike the previous Opel T-Car, no Coupé was offered.
+There was also a van version which was badged as the Bedford Astra Van – the Bedford brand at that time being used for GM's commercial vehicles in Britain and a few continental European markets.
+Presented in October 1982, this version used the body of the three-door estate, with no rear seat and the rear side windows panelled in.
+The Astra Van replaced the Bedford Chevanne and was sold alongside the smaller, more utilitarian Bedford HA.
+The initial version was available in comprably well-equipped L trim only, with the 75 hp-metric 1.3 S petrol engine standard fitment and an optional, 54 hp-metric 1.6-litre diesel.
+Both engines were offered with a four-speed manual transmission or an optional, three-speed automatic.
+Payloads were 525 and 545 kg for the petrol and the diesel engine, respectively (manual transmission).
+The diesel represented about one third of sales.
+In September 1983, to fill the gap left by the recently discontinued HA Van and responding to customer criticism about pricing and excessively comfortable equipment, a more bare-bones "fleet" version was introduced.
+This was available with the diesel or with a lower compression, 59 bhp "1.3 N" petrol engine.
+At the same time, the Astra Van L also received two additional drivetrain options: a five-speed manual transmission and a 90 hp-metric 1.6 S petrol engine.

 Sales of this first Astra were strong, and gave Vauxhall a much-needed boost in the small family car sector after several years of declining sales with the Viva HC.
 It soon overtook the Austin Allegro as Britain's second most popular small family car, although it was still a long way behind the Ford Escort in terms of sales success.